helloworld401/mikrotik-vps-install-eufi-legacy/README.md

 Guide for installing **Cloud Hosted Router (CHR)** on a VPS with Linux (Debian/Ubuntu, etc.).

-Works when the provider gives you **eth0**, a static public IP, and a default gateway.
+Works when the provider gives you a VPS with a **static public IP** and default gateway (single NIC to the internet).

 > **Warning:** `dd` overwrites the **entire system disk** (see below how to identify it).
 Confirm server and device before running.